JamieBort/CodeChallenges/README.md

 To-Do:

 [] 1.
-        a line

-                a. sklasjdf;
-                b. adkfda;

-        another line

-                e. adkljf
-                g. ajkdla

         Move the following repositories into this one.
 Make note of the following:

             a. which language
             b. which website
             c. who, if anyone, I pair programmed with
             d. and whether the challenge was complete.

         Follow this procedure:

             a.
 One by one move it into this repository.
             b.
 Delete the old repository.